Sterling silver necklace from William Shakespeare's Twelfth Night: "If music be the food of love play on."

 Music and love are perfectly intertwined in this famous opening line from one of Shakespeare's most loved comedies, Twelfth Night; or, What You Will.
 The title refers to the twelfth night after Christmas, the feast of Epiphany, primarily a Christian festival, but also in Shakespeare's time a night of revelry and masque.
 This provides a basis for the plot, which revolves around music, love, mistaken identity and disguise.
 The quote is finely engraved on a ribbon of precious metal forming a treble or G clef, reflecting the message.

 The G clef is 1-5/8" long.
 The included sterling silver chain is 18" long.

 All designs are gift boxed.
 Story cards are included that provide detail about the history behind each piece.

-Hugs and kisses sterling silver pendant and earrings inscribed as: x o xx oo xxx ooo.A message of love in the ancient symbols x and o: kisses and hugs in...
+Hugs and kisses Sterling Silver and 14K Gold earrings inscribed as: x o xx oo xxx ooo.A message of love in the ancient symbols x and o: kisses and hugs in...

 Alexander Hamilton: "I meet you in every dream" sterling silver necklace.
 This passionate quotation is from a letter by Hamilton to his fiancee.
 From modest beginnings, this controversial Revolutionary figure...